suinkangme/CV-Image-Classification-Tasks/README.md

     <strong>CNN Encoder for Human Tissue Image Classification</strong>: This involves training a CNN encoder on a dataset of human tissue images to classify colon cancer (dataset 1).
 The outcomes are visualized using t-SNE (t-Distributed Stochastic Neighbor Embedding), a technique for high-dimensional data visualization.
   </li>
   <li>
     <strong>Feature Extraction and Model Evaluation Across Datasets</strong>: Utilizing the trained CNN encoder from the first task and a pre-trained CNN encoder from ImageNet, features are extracted from two additional datasets: a prostate cancer dataset (dataset 2) and an animal faces dataset (dataset 3).
-The project then focuses on training both unsupervised and supervised machine learning models to evaluate and compare the performance of these CNN encoders across diverse datasets.
+The project then focuses on training supervised machine learning models to evaluate and compare the performance of these CNN encoders across diverse datasets.
   </li>
 </ol>